-1. What are the requirements to be considered a “Memorial Student”?
+1. What are the requirements to be considered a “Memorial University student”?

-In Newfoundland and Labrador, there are many examples of successful and diverse startup co-founders and/or CEOs: Gina Pecore with Genoa Design, Emily Bland of Sucseed, Dr. Nikita Kendyala of Nucliq Biologics, Deanne McCarthy of Swiftsure Innovation, Holly Hill of SiftMed, among many others.
+Newfoundland and Labrador boasts many examples of highly successful and diverse startup co-founders and/or CEOs, including Gina Pecore of Genoa Design, Emily Bland of Sucseed, Dr. Nikita Kendyala of Nucliq Biologics, Deanne McCarthy of Swiftsure Innovation, Holly Hill of SiftMed, among many others.